 Once satisfied with the amount of paper removed, allow the sign to dry.

 If the distressed look is desired, lightly sand the sign.

-There are two PDF files.
-The first has an editable city and state and the second is like the one in my photos.
+I am also sharing two PDF files.
+The first file has an editable city and state and the second is like the one in my photos.

 I would love to know how you incorporate this pumpkin patch sign into your fall decor!
 Email me or tag me on social media!

 *All Sincerely Sara D. printables are for personal, non-commercial use only.
 Use

 Go create something!

 Are you new to my blog?
 Go HERE to see my home tour and HERE to shop for items I use in our home.

 Find me on Facebook | Instagram | Twitter | Pinterest I have several other free printables on the blog: